pokemoncentral/wiki-util/pokemoves-autogen/README.md

 ```

 # Dependencies
-This repository has just a few dependencies other than standard bash scripting, that should
+This repository has just a few dependencies other than standard bash scripting,
-be installed on your system:
+that should be installed on your system:
-- Lua >=5.1 (any version you use for Wiki modules is fine)
+- Lua == 5.1 (actually any version you use for Wiki modules should be fine)
 - Docker >=18.9.5 (only 18.09.5 and 19.03.12 were actually tested)

 # TODO